 The overlay visualization is identical to the network visualization except that items are colored differently.
 There are two ways in which items can be colored in the overlay visualization.
-If items have scores, the color of an item is determined by the score of the item, where by default colors range from blue (low score) to green (average score) to red (high score).
+If items have scores, the color of an item is determined by the score of the item, where by default colors range from blue (lowest score) to green to yellow (highest score).
 On the other hand, if items have user-defined colors (specified using the red, green, and blue columns in a VOSviewer map file; see Subsection 4.1.1), the color of an item is determined by the user-defined color of the item.
 If items have neither scores nor user-defined colors, the overlay visualization is not available.

 An example of the overlay visualization is shown in Figure 3.
 A color bar is shown in the bottom right corner of the visualization.
 The color bar is shown only if colors are determined by scores of items.
 The color bar indicates how scores are mapped to colors.
 In the overlay visualization shown in Figure 3, colors indicate impact factors of journals.
-For example, journals colored blue have an impact factor below 1.0, journals colored green have an impact factor around 1.5, and journals colored red have an impact factor above 2.5.
+For example, journals colored blue have an impact factor below 1, journals colored green have an impact factor around 2, and journals colored yellow have an impact factor of 3 or higher.